pyeve/eve/README.rst

 Features
 --------
-- Strong emphasis on the REST
+- Emphasis on the REST
   The Eve project aims to provide the best possibile REST-compliant API implementation.
-Since REST is not a standard or a protocol, but rather an architectural style, there is really no 'golden' set of rules to follow.
-In fact, on the web you probably cannot find two APIs behaving in the exact same way.
-While designing the core API I tried to understand and follow the REST principles as closely as possibile.
+Basic REST principles like separation of concerns, stateless and layered system, cacheability, uniform interface, etc have been (hopefully!) kept into consideration while designing the core API.

-- Full range of CRUD operations via HTTP verbs Read-only by default, APIs support the full range of CRUD (Create, Read, Update, Delete) operations at both global and individual endpoint level.
+- Full range of CRUD operations, via HTTP verbs
+  APIs can support the full range of CRUD (Create, Read, Update, Delete) operations at both global and individual endpoints.
 So you can have a read-only resource accessible at one endpoint along with a fully editable resource at another.
 The following table shows Eve's implementation of CRUD via REST

     ====== ========= ===================
     Action HTTP Verb Context